wc-duck/wc-duck.github.io-src/content/code/protothreads-with-a-twist.md

 ```

 The above will allocate space for the int and copy it onto the stack, and run `some_game_object_move_on_path`.
 The last argument
-to a `co_func` will be its arguments on `nullptr` if not used.
+to a `co_func` will be its arguments, or `nullptr` if not used.
-An alert reader might have noticed that the argument is copied and that is true... and its copied by `memcpy` so keep the arguments
+An alert reader might have noticed that the argument is copied onto the stack and that is true... and its copied by `memcpy` so
-simple.
-I guess you could add lots of c++ magic to move types and yada yada but I havn't needed it and personally I feel that the
+keep the arguments simple.
+I guess you could add lots of c++ magic to move types and *yada yada* but I haven't needed that.
+IHMO
-code just is simpler if my types can be copied by `memcpy`!
+keeping types `memcpy`-able usually keeps code simpler and easier to work with!

 >
 > Note: there is also a version of co_call() and co_init() that deduce sizeof() and alignof() from arg.
 >

 Again, no destructor will be run for the argument!
-Also not the cast to (co_func)!
-I guess that this is not everyones cup of tea but personally I'd rather take the cast there than
+Lastly note the cast to (co_func)!
+I guess that this is not everyones cup of tea but personally I'd rather take the cast there
-in the function itself but I guess that is a matter of taste. `co_func` declares the argument as `void*`.
+than in the function itself but I guess that is a matter of taste.

+## a note on 'waiting'

+I mentioned above that I would like to be able to do things such as `wait_for( timeout, move_to )`.
+That is however something
+that I have mostly left out in 'coro'.
+Why you ask?
+Well, I can't really know how the user structures their code, how do they
+want to update the coroutines etc.
+If I would have supported something like that the lib would have become bigger and more 'opinionated', maybe it would have
+needed an update and a manager of some kind etc. That would have brought the lib from being a simple building-block to something
+more "framework:y" and that is not my intent.
+Maybe someday I'll do something like that but then it will be built upon 'coro' not
+bulit into.
+But there is one small helper for building this kind of code, and that is `co_wait()`. co_wait() is basically a `co_yield()` that
+also sets a flag on the coroutine.
+This flag is also propagated through the currently running coroutine-callstack so that the
+user can do `co_waiting(&co)` at the top-level and see if it is waiting for something.
+This flag will be cleared on the next
+call to `co_resume()`.
+I think this little addition will be enough to build your own system on top of if you need it.

 # Conclusion

-So in conclusion, what can be said?
-Well first of all I'm curious to see if it really works when I actually start to use it ;)
+First of all I need to say that I'm curious to see if it really works when I actually start to use it ;)
-I.e. my next task is to actually use this for something productive ( nope haven't done that yet! ) but it feels like it is
+I.e. my next task is to actually use this for something productive ( nope haven't done that yet! ).
+It looks like it is
-something that will work well! ( insert "Narrator: it didn't end well"-joke here )
+something that will work well but you never know! ( insert "Narrator: it didn't end well"-joke here )

-But let's just take a look at some pros/cons to end this post.
+Secondly let's take a look at some pros/cons of this approach.

 ## Pro: No platform specific code